Yandex Cloud

 • Configuring a fault-tolerant architecture in Yandex Cloud

-• Status monitoring of geographically distributed devices
+• Monitoring the status of geographically distributed devices

 • Writing load balancer logs to PostgreSQL